Hi,

 Now that you have this beautiful peaceful place image created in your mind's eye,

-Thank you for listening and giving yourself a moment to connect with calm and relaxation.
+Thank you for listening today and for giving yourself a moment to connect with calm.